hertenlab/ProDOL/README.md

 #### properties

-+ `channels` color channels of multicolor image (e.g. blue, bleached, green, red, mask) with path of respective tif-file
++ `channels` color channels of multicolor image (e.g. eGFP, bleached, Halo, SNAP, mask) with path of respective tif-file
 + `pixelSize` of tif files
 + `childPointSets` pointsets belonging to this image That does not necessarily correspond to the channels, could be different point detection algorithms performed on one channel.
 Also filtering can create a new pointset containing less points